-The administrative and distribution expenses of the Company amounted to \in 18,216 thousand compared to \in 14,688 thousand in 2017, while the financial results for the year amounted to \in 10,852 thousand compared to \in 12,527 thousand euro in 2017.
+The Company's administration and distribution expenses during the fiscal year amounted to \in 23,583 thousand compared to \in 24,499 thousand in 2017, while the financial results amounted to \in (8,329) and \in (9,388) respectively.

-Ratios and Alternative Performance Measurement Indexes
+Ratios and Alternative Performance Measures

-The Company's Management has adopted, monitors and reports internal and external Ratios and Alternative Performance Measurement Indexes.
-These indicators provide a comparable picture of the Company's performance and are the basis for decision-making for the management.
+The management of the Company has adopted, monitor and report internally and externally Indicators and Alternative Performance Indicators.
+These indicators provide a comparable picture of the Company's performance and are the basis for decision-making of the Management.

-Liquidity: It is indicative of current liabilities coverage by current receivables and it is calculated from the ratio of current assets to short-term liabilities.
-The figures derive from the Statement of Financial Position.
-For the Company for the current fiscal year and the comparable previous are as follows:
+Liquidity: It is an indication that current liabilities are covered by current receivables and is calculated from the ratio of current assets to current liabilities.
+The figures are derived from the Statement of Financial Position.
+For the Company for the current fiscal year as well as the comparable previous figures are as follows:

-31-Dec-18 31-Dec-17 Current Assets / Short-term Liabilities 0.91 0.77
+31-Dec-18 31-Dec-17 Current Assets / Current Liabilities 1.11 1.07